infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 # PowerSync for Local-First Data Management

-## Introduction

 This guide helps you integrate PowerSync with Supabase in an Ignite app for efficient local-first data management.

-This setup allows your app to work smoothly offline while keeping the data in sync with your backend database.
+[PowerSync](https://www.powersync.com/) allows your app to work smoothly offline while keeping the data in sync with your backend database.

 ### What is Powersync?

-Powersync is a tool designed to synchronize local and remote data efficiently.
-It ensures that your application's local database is always up-to-date with the server, and vice versa, without requiring constant internet connectivity.

-The user is always working with their local data, which provides a fast and responsive experience.
-In the background, Powersync syncs the local data with the server.

-If the user loses internet connectivity, they can continue to work with the local data and Powersync will sync the data with the server once the connection is restored.
+A Postgres <-> SQLite sync layer consisting of a sync service and client SDK.
+It lets you work with a local SQLite database in your app, which is automatically kept in sync with a Postgres database on a server.

+The application interacts with the data in a local instance of SQLite, which provides fast, responsive access -- no fetching, no spinners.

+Then, in the background, Powersync syncs the local data with the server whenever an internet connection becomes available, ensuring that the user's data stays up to date on all of their devices even if they go offline.

 ### Benefits of Using Powersync